The Biggest Mistakes to Avoid in Kitchen Lighting

 Mistakes to avoid

 Decorative lighting that does not suit the room in which it is placed or the adjacent zone is a mistake.
 That beautiful pendant you saw in the lighting showroom is not necessarily the right pendant for the room.
 Make sure you take it home to try it in situ before having it installed.
 Consider the style of the kitchen and adjacent rooms.
 If you are unsure, ask your designer.

 5. Natural Kitchen Lighting

 Natural lighting is the favoured solution to lighting interiors.
 Of course, it can be difficult to bring the light into houses, particularly in high-density areas.
 While it is the most highly coveted and on the whole most energy-efficient, it does have problems that need to be addressed.

 Natural light can bring with it too much heat, making the energy efficiency of this light source questionable if not treated with caution.
 Internal blinds offer a cheap and convenient solution for too much heat coming in some windows.
 Window splashbacks, however, may need an external blind (be cautious in their placement as internal blinds may be a fire hazard if placed near the cooktop).

 Natural light can also damage some materials and components.
 White plastic (such as on microwaves and toasters) tends to yellow in constant direct sunlight; some coatings may yellow or peel.
 Check with your designer as to the particular characteristics of the materials within your kitchen to find out if they are suitable for your unique kitchen space.

 How do I incorporate natural lighting into my kitchen?

 There are two main sources of natural light in homes.
 The first is, of course, windows – from eye-level windows to window splashbacks to double ceiling height ‘lanterns’ – all bring in the natural light.
-Talk with your designer about the solutions that suit the design of your kitchen and can be practically installed.
+Talk to your designer about the solutions that suit the design of your kitchen and can be practically installed.